neurallayer/Photon.jl/docs/src/index.md

 pkg> add https://github.com/neurallayer/Photon.jl
 ```

-In the future it will be possible to use:
+Once a stable API is in place, it will be possible to use:

 ```
 pkg> add Photon